IshanSoni69/AskNITK/README.md

-# AskNITK
+# Quora-Clone
-This is a Quora like forum built upon MERN Stack
+This is a Quora clone built of MERN Stack

 ## Desired Features: